ansonl/ansonl.github.io/_posts/2024-03-02-ultimaker-gcode-footprint-halt.md

 Each header parsing function for a specific field returns the expected type so it's clear that some of the header values are meant to be saved as numeric data types and not as strings.

 A header parsing solution could be checking the type of the stored metadata value and doing an explicit type conversion before doing any processing of the value.

+## Conclusion

+We found at least 2 edge cases that force a soft reset on the Ultimaker S-line 3D printers.
+The root causes were identified and successful workarounds found.

+Ultimaker makes a streamlined 3D printer line of dual color 3D FDM printers and in recent years, they have pivoted away from the hobbyist audience to institutional customers.
+This seems to happen to many 3D printer companies when a "time is more valuable than money" customer base is found.

+Ultimaker printers are well built (my UMO+ and UM2+ printers are still going strong!) and have above average reliability.
+This is partly due to overengineering as well as conservative performance estimates and limited features compared to new 3D printers from Prusa and Bambu.
+Without incorporating new hardware features that benefit the common user, a company can only float on support contracts for so long until other "newly established" competitors come for a piece of the pie.

+This is not to say that Ultimaker is slacking in the software aspect!
+Ultimaker is the lead developer of the open source [Cura](https://github.com/Ultimaker/Cura) slicer software.
+Cura has consistently incorporated new slicer innovations at the front of the pack competing slicers.
+Notable examples that come to mind are Ironing, Tree Supports, and (more recently) Organic Tree Supports.

+Similar to iOS and Android, CuraEngine and [Slic3r](https://slic3r.org/) based slicers ([PrusaSlicer](https://github.com/prusa3d/PrusaSlicer) and [Bambu Studio](https://github.com/bambulab/BambuStudio)) have kept abreast with each other in feature parity over the years.
+The formerly formidable commercial competitor, Simplify3D, is basically dead at this point.
+The open source nature of both projects allows developers from both projects to freely borrow good ideas from the other project so the 3D printing community grows as a whole.

+I look forward to seeing Ultimaker's innovations that improve the 3D printing industry and community in the future!